AimiaMobile/cucumber-best-practices/README.md

 end
 ```

+#### Step definitions that call other steps

+A rrule of thumb is that if a step definition is called from another step definition then its contents probably should be extracted out into a custom method.
+For example a logon step definition is likely to be used repeatedly throughout many features.
+Turning it into a method is probably called for.

+You can either keep these custom methods in the same file as the regular steps or stick them in any convenient file ending in .rb that is located in the support directory.

 #### Scenarios should not be dependant on other scenarios

 There should never be a situation where one scenario needs to be run before another scenario.